Merge the King of Utility with the best of Modular CSS to create a brilliant combination for your projects.

 The utility-first methodology: Tailwind.

-This approach assumes that the framework is packed with a lot of classes like text-center, mt-5, text-black, flex and rotate-90 that can be composed to style any element directly in the markup.
+This approach assumes that the framework is packed with many classes, such as text-center, mt-5, text-black, flex, and rotate-90, that can be composed to style any element directly in the markup.

 Example of a button: